NLDCSC/nldcsc/README.md

 #### custom_type_sqlalchemy

 This is a collection of types to be used together with sqlalchemy.
+If these types are to be used make sure to inherit from the ModelBase within the NLDCSC package.
+As the types get mapped to their SQL equivalents there.

 ## Adding modules and/or groups